projectfong/projectfong/README.md

 ## 🔹 Notes
 `projectfong` is about **reinvention** — bringing forward the work that was once hidden behind the scenes.

 What you see here are **representations** of larger projects, shared selectively for visibility.

+This GitHub serves as a technical portfolio illustrating architecture, discipline, and experimentation across AI systems and secure infrastructure.

 ---